 DIY Coffered Ceiling

-We partnered with Woodgrain using their Finished Elegance line for this project just like we did with the DIY wainscoting we shared a couple of weeks ago.
-This DIY coffered ceiling was actually fairly easy in the grand scheme of things and way easier than in the stairwell since we didn’t have to balance ladders on the stairs.
+This DIY coffered ceiling design was actually fairly easy in the grand scheme of things and way easier than in the stairwell since we didn’t have to balance ladders on the stairs.

-Here’s how we did our nursery’s DIY coffered ceiling:
+Here’s how we made our nursery’s DIY coffered ceiling:

 The Bead Board